allenai/varnish-mui/docs/data/material/varnish/varnish-getting-started/varnish-getting-started.md

 ## Note About Versions

 Older [documentation on Varnish-Deprecated](https://varnish-deprecated.allenai.org/components/table/) and [documentation on Varnish-1](https://varnish.allenai.org/components/getting_started) is still availiable.
-But, you should upgrade to varnish2, and if you’re not sure how, contact REVIZ.
+All new applications should be using varnish 2.
+Upgrading older applications is non trivial. contact REVIZ if you feel this should happen.

 ## Getting Started